gordianknotC/nxp_note/aqueduct/SecurityRoute.md

 	- **`Authorization`**  if the credentials are **valid**, or
 	- **null** if they are **not**.

 The  `parser`  lets the validator know the format of the Authorization header (e.g., 'Basic' or 'Bearer') and  `authorizationData`  is the meaningful information in that header.

-There are two concrete types of  `AuthorizationParser<T>`:  `AuthorizationBasicParser`  and  `AuthorizationBearerParser`.
-The authorization data for a basic parser is an instance of  `AuthBasicCredentials`  that contain the username and password, while the bearer parser's authorization data is the bearer token string.
+There are two concrete types of  `AuthorizationParser<T>`
+	- `AuthorizationBasicParser` : The authorization data for a basic parser is an instance of  `AuthBasicCredentials`  that contain the username and password
+	- `AuthorizationBearerParser`: the bearer parser's authorization data is the bearer token string.